 Regardless of your discipline, consider having a guest lecturer come in the next time you need to cancel class.
 Alternatively, if you will be addressing violence and harassment in the content of your curriculum, staff are available to consult with you regarding information and/or resources on campus.
 The following staff members can consult with you or present guest lectures on various topics in classes or to student groups about prevention of and response to incidents of sexual violence, interpersonal violence and stalking.

 A content warning can help empower those who have experienced violence and harassment by allowing them to choose when and where they may be exposed to graphic material, and to develop resiliency to this material over time.
-Additionally, warnings that include information directing people to resources help to normalize that getting help is normal.
-Regardless of a student’s experience, these warnings can help students understand that if they feel that class material is upsetting, the healthy thing to do is to take care of themselves outside of class.
+Additionally, acknowledgement of information directing people to resources can normalize the act of seeking help and support for all of us.

-Example of a statement: All participants in this class should be aware that we will have frank discussions about [topics such as sexual assault, interpersonal violence, graphic physical violence, sexual health, sexuality, identity-based harassment and discrimination, etc.] during this course.
+- Example of a statement: All participants in this class should be aware that we will have frank discussions about [topics such as sexual assault, interpersonal violence, graphic physical violence, sexual health, sexuality, identity-based harassment and discrimination, etc.] during this course.
+Some may find the material throughout the semester sensitive and challenging.
+I encourage you to take this into careful consideration before committing to this class.
+Learning is important, and so is taking care of yourself.
+While connections to the material may feel personal for some, this is an academic course and classes will not be used to explore or discuss personal experiences.
 Certain readings and discussions may be difficult for survivors, secondary survivors, and non-survivors alike.
-Any student who is impacted by harassment, interpersonal (relationship) violence, sexual violence, sexual exploitation, or stalking is encouraged to seek appropriate resources on campus or in the community.
-As needed, please contact confidential resources such as the Gender Violence Services Coordinator in the Carolina Women’s Center at (919) 962-1343 or Counseling & Psychological Services in Campus Health Services at (919) 966-3658 to discuss your specific needs.
+Students in this course may have been directly or indirectly impacted by certain themes and for some students these topics may be brand new.
+All students are encouraged to seek appropriate resources throughout their time at UNC.
+As needed, please contact confidential resources such as the Gender Violence Services Coordinators (gvsc.unc.edu) and/or Counseling & Psychological Services in Campus Health Services (caps.unc.edu) to discuss your specific needs.